-To determine whether the intervention effect is consistent across various subgroups, the estimate of the between-group treatment effect (with a nominal 95% CI for each V114 vaccination group) will be summarized for the primary immunogenicity endpoint.
-The 95% CI will only be calculated if there are more than 10 participants in each vaccination group for each subgroup.
-In addition, a summary of AEs and a summary of solicited AEs will be provided for each subgroup (point estimates only) for V114 overall (combining the Lot 1, Lot 2, and Lot 3 vaccination groups) and the Prevnar 13TM vaccination groups.
-The following are examples of classification variables:
+To determine whether the intervention effect is consistent across various age subgroups (ie, 50 to 64, 65 to 74 years, and \geq 75 years), the estimate of the between-group intervention effect (with a nominal 95% CI) will be summarized for the primary immunogenicity endpoint for each age subgroup.
+The 95% CI will only be calculated if there are more than 10 participants in each vaccination group for each age subgroup.
+In addition, a summary of AEs and a summary of solicited AEs will be provided for each age subgroup (point estimates only).